top of page

 MONTMORILLON, FRANCE | SUMMER 2023

-Last summer brought the incredible opportunity for me to begin a new body of work.
-For two weeks, I lived and worked in the 17th century village of Montmorillion, France in a studio that was once a medieval forge.
+Summer 2023 brought an incredible opportunity for me to begin a new body of work.
+For two weeks, I lived and worked in the 17th-century village of Montmorillion, France in a studio that was once a medieval forge.
 This unique residency program had me digging up wild clay near the edge of a small lake, sifting and refining it by hand, and finally wood firing the pieces on a magical, blustery, Autumn-like day.
 The reduction firing infused the clay surface with carbon-staining and ashy goodness, creating a rich ancient texture.

 Get in Touch